Super Mario Advance 4: Super Mario Bros. 3

 Advance Coin Graphics

 Two unused frames of the Advance Coin flipping.
-The text here translates as "rare".
+The text here translates as "rare", which could be the meaning of the R icon.
 The coin only has three frames of animation in-game, making it look rather awkward.

 The castle that houses the e-Coins actually has three floors, but the latter two are never accessible.